cdag/dengicoin/README.md

 mvn checkstyle:checkstyle
 ```

-The report will be generated in the `target/site` directory.
+The report will be generated in the `target` directory.

 ## Contributing